Traveling With Your Dog: NYC Edition

 Local Boarding Options

-If you want to jet into a place where Fido isn't welcome, you may want to look into a Dog Parker membership.
+If you want to jet into a place that isn't on the list of dog friendly cities or where Fido isn't welcome, you may want to look into a Dog Parker membership.
 A short-term boarding alternative, Dog Parker has small, individual kennels all over the city in which you can place your trusted friend for about 20 cents per minute.
 All units are climate controlled.
 You should also consider the smart phone application- Rover.
 Rover is a dog boarding website and you will be able to find a pet sitter in NYC who will take your dog into their home to babysit for the day or night!

 Big City Bathroom ConcernsTaking a worry-free, memorable trip to NYC with your dog requires planning and innovation, especially when it comes to bathroom breaks.
 In a city where real grass is scarce, a portable potty solution may be your best bet.
 What's more, you may not wish to venture out in a strange city in the middle of the night.
 Fortunately, Bark Potty is a dog bathroom that you can set up right in your hotel room.
 Your dog will love Bark Potty because it's made of real bark, and like real grass, contains the natural smells that compel dogs to ""go.""
 Bark Potty works similar to pee pads, but your dog will actually WANT to pee on it!
 Plus the natural enzymes in the bark help to break down any urine odors!
 You may also want to find a few dog parks that are close to your hotel to give your pup some exercise!
 There are more than 30 dog parks in Manhattan alone, so you should be able to find plenty of options! "